 The bottom line in all of this is the goal: developing a parenting plan that will help your children grow into loving, respectful and well balanced adults – which is one thing that both you and the other parent can agree upon.

 At Hightower Reff Law, our family law attorneys have helped countless clients through the process of mediating parenting plans.
-If you need an attorney or a certified family law mediator (which I am) for your child custody case, we can help.
-Contact us online, or call us at 402-932-9550.
+If you need an attorney or a certified family law mediator for your child custody case, we can help.

-NOTE: In some cases – like child custody cases involving domestic violence, substance abuse, or mental health issues – mediation may not be appropriate.
+NOTE: In some cases, such as child custody cases involving domestic violence, substance abuse or mental health issues, mediation may not be appropriate.
 Or, a special kind of mediation may be warranted.

 This article should not be construed as legal advice.
-Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.
+Situations are unique from one another and it is impossible to provide legal advice for every situation without knowing the individual facts.